 A Residents’ Association (RA), and a Tenants’ and Residents’ Association (TRA) are both forms of Residents Group.

-The Fire Safety Regulatory Reform Order says that every tower block must have an identified person whose duty it is to reduce the risk from fire and make sure people can safely escape if there is a fire.
+In England, the Fire Safety Regulatory Reform Order says that every tower block must have an identified person whose duty it is to reduce the risk from fire and make sure people can safely escape if there is a fire.
 That law refers to this role as the ‘Responsible Person’.

 Local authority landlords have to make certain repairs under the ‘Right to repair’ scheme.
 Other social landlords aren’t bound by this law, but many use it anyway, or maintain a similar list of repairs they will cover.
 See more on the Citizens’ Advice Bureau website.